 4. What is the length of DO vs MD programs?

 Osteopathic medical programs take four years to complete, just like allopathic programs.
 There are some 3-year medical schools, but they are rare.

 5. Are combined programs such as the MD-PhD programs longer than regular MD programs?

 Yes, they are longer.
 The length depends on the school and the particular program, but they range from 5-8 years.

 6. Is there an age limit for medical school?

 No, there is no age limit in most medical schools.
 You can become a doctor at any age.
-Many after years in other professions or activities.
 The only exception to this rule is if you want to become a .
-Most military Services have lower and upper age restrictions, so please make sure to check the Service of your choice for more details.
+Most military services have lower and upper age restrictions.

 7. Does having a gap year hurt my chances of getting into medical school?